Finding Hope in a Chat Room

 In time I realized that life was not over.
 God had not rejected me nor set me aside.
 I had an opportunity to reach out to others.
 I could help.
 The chat room became a place of hope and excitement as I saw God actively at work in my own life and the lives of others!
 As I opened my heart toward others, my own life was changed.

-Every week I see visitors from around the world come into the chat rooms at Powertochange.com.
-Some come with the pain of a broken relationship, a shattered dream, or a question that is difficult to ask face to face.
-Others bring with them the lessons that they’ve learned on their own journey as well as gifts of hope, refreshment and friendship.
-Each visitor comes with a story and a heart that is seeking.
-The search may be for a friend, for someone to listen and understand, for advice, for new direction or an affirmation that God still cares.
+Every week I would me visitors from around the world.
+Some came with the pain of a broken relationship, a shattered dream, or a difficult question.
+Others brought with them the lessons that they’de learned on their own journey as well as gifts of hope, refreshment, and friendship.
+Each visitor came with a story and a heart that is seeking.
+The search may be for a friend, for someone to listen and understand, for advice, for new direction, or an affirmation that God still cares.

-I am thrilled as I see uplifting friendships develop in the chat rooms.
-As we share our lives and hearts with one another, many of us see growth and change!
-I thank God for the way He used online friendships and discussions to restore hope in my life.
+I was thrilled as I saw uplifting friendships develop in the chat rooms.
+As we shared our lives and hearts with one another, many of us saw growth and change!
+I thank God for the way he used online friendships and discussions to restore hope in my life.
 For those who reached out to me, I cannot thank you enough.
 My life has been touched and changed.